Disentangled Inference for GANs with Latently Invertible Autoencoder: Two-Stage Training

 \subsection{Decoder Training}

-ProGAN~\citep{PGGAN}, StyleGAN~\citep{StyleGAN18,StyleGAN2019}, and BigGAN~\citep{BigGAN} are capable of generating photo-realistic images from random noise sampled from some prior distribution.
+ProGAN~\citep{PGGAN}, StyleGAN~\citep{StyleGAN18,StyleGAN2019}, and BigGAN~\citep{BigGAN} are capable of generating photo-realistic images from random noise sampled from some prior distributions.
 Then it is naturally supposed that such GAN models are applicable to recover a precise $\tilde{\bm x}$ if we can find the latent variable $\bm z$ for the given $\bm x$.
 Namely, we may train the associated GAN model separately in the LIA framework.
 To conduct this, we single out a standard GAN model for the first-stage training, as displayed in Figure~\ref{fig:LIA-net}(b), the diagram of which can be formalized by

 where $\bm z$ is directly sampled from a pre-defined prior.
-According to the principle of Wasserstein GAN, the optimization objective can be written as
+According to the principle of the original GAN, the optimization objective can be written as

-where the superscript $*$ denotes that the parameters of corresponding mappings have already been learned.
 It is worth noting that the role of the invertible network here is just its transformation invertibility. \textit{We do not pose any constraints on the probabilities of $\bm z$ and $\phi(\bm y)$ in contrast to normalizing flows}.
 Our strategy of attaching an invertible network in front of the generator can be potentially applied to any GAN models.